 If you found this information helpful and haven’t already gotten your complimentary copy of the first chapter of the book, click here to download it now.

-Also stay tuned for the start of the new TBYL group in September and, of course, feel free to leave your comments below.
+Also stay tuned for the start of the new TBYL group which starts both in Feb. and Sept., of course, feel free to leave your comments below.
 I look forward to hearing from you!